Venafi/terraform-provider-venafi/examples/aws_elb/README.md

 The _terraform.tfvars_ configuration for AWS is divided into the following sections:

-- Platform configuration (Venafi Cloud or TPP)
+- Platform configuration (CyberArk Certificate Manager, SaaS or CyberArk Certificate Manager, Self-Hosted)
 - The configuration for your site
 - AWS VPC configuration